 An NBA parlay is a single NBA wager with two or more selections included.
 While each pick in the parlay needs to win for the bet to be successful, the payout odds are multiplied with each additional selection to offer significantly increased value.
 Parlay betting pairs well with NBA basketball since there are usually a number of game odds to choose from every night.
 With 30 NBA teams, each playing 72 games this season, there will always be plenty of great matchups available.

 NBA parlay betting allows for all different types of wagers, including point spreads, moneyline odds, totals, futures, and prop bets (provided the prop bet is on a different game).
-With the ability to include all of these bet types into your NBA parlay, you can study the odds and put together a bet with the potential to deliver a massive payout!
+With the ability to include all of these bet types into your NBA parlay, you can study the odds and put together a bet with the potential to deliver a massive payout at Bovada!